-A college football coach will take a look at your social media at some point during the recruiting process.
-Whether this is before or after watching your highlight film, you want to think of your social media like a first impression of you.
+A college football coach will look at your social media at some point during the recruiting process.
+Whether this is before or after watching your highlight film, you want to think of your social media as a first impression of you.

-If there’s things on your social media that your parents, grandparents, or girlfriend’s parents wouldn’t approve of, then you probably should go through your social media right now to delete some things.
+If there are things on your social media that your parents, grandparents, or girlfriend’s parents wouldn’t approve of, then you probably should go through your social media to delete some things.

-Even after you made your first impression with the coaches, you want to always be on your best behavior on social media because all of the schools will have people monitoring the social media accounts of their prospective athletes.
+Even after you make your first impression with the coaches, you want to always be on your best behavior on social media because all schools will have people monitoring the social media accounts of their prospective athletes.

 2. Always Think Before You Post

-As I stated above, you never want to post things on your social media accounts that your parents, grandparents, or girlfriends parents wouldn’t approve of.
-You may be heated in the moment or there is a troll you might want to reply back to in frustration, but you need to be in control of your emotions at all times.
+As we stated above, you never want to post things on your social media accounts that your parents, grandparents, or girlfriends’ parents wouldn’t approve of.
+You may be heated at the moment or there is a troll you might want to reply to in frustration, but you need to be in control of your emotions at all times.

 Don’t use social media to vent or complain about your current circumstances.
 You also don’t want to post anything sexist, vulgar, offensive, racist, etc. Also, be professional in whatever you post.
 Don’t use “wussup dawg” or “ur rite dood”.
-Use proper English so you can show the college football recruits that you’re an intelligent student athlete.
+Use proper English to show the college football recruits that you’re an intelligent student-athlete.